Togo: Independence

-Eyadéma Gnassingbé died on 5 February 2005.
+Eyadéma Gnassingbé died on Saturday, 5 February 2005.
 The military's installation of his son, Faure Gnassingbé, as president provoked international condemnation, except from France.
-Some "democratically elected" African leaders such as Abdoulaye Wade of Senegal and Olusegun Obasanjo of Nigeria supported the move, thereby creating a rift within the African Union.
+Some "democratically elected" African leaders such as Abdoulaye Wade of Senegal and Olusegun Obasanjo of Nigeria supported the move, creating a rift within the African Union.
 Gnassingbé left power and held elections, which he won two months later.
 The opposition declared that the election results were fraudulent.
-The events of 2005 led to questions regarding the government's commitment to democracy that had been made in an attempt to normalize relations with EU which cut off aid in 1993 due to questions about Togo's human rights situation.
+The events of 2005 led to questions regarding the government's commitment to democracy that had been made in an attempt to normalize relations with the EU which cut off aid in 1993 due to questions about Togo's human rights situation.
 Up to 400 people were killed in the violence surrounding the presidential elections, according to the UN.
-Around 40,000 Togolese fled to neighboring countries.
+Around 40,000 Togolese fled to neighbouring countries.
 Gnassingbé was reelected in 2010 and 2015.

+Togo became the first African nation to win an Olympic medal in canoeing at the 2008 Summer Olympics in Beijing when Benjamin Boukpeti won bronze in the K-1 slalom.

 In 2017, anti-government protests erupted.
-UN condemned the resulting crackdown by security forces, and Gambia's foreign minister, Ousainou Darboe, had to issue a correction after saying that Gnassingbé should resign.
+UN condemned the resulting crackdown by security forces, and The Gambia's foreign minister, Ousainou Darboe, had to issue a correction after saying that Gnassingbé should resign.

-In the February 2020 presidential elections, Faure Gnassingbé won his fourth presidential term in office as the president of Togo.
+In the February 2020 presidential elections, Gnassingbé won his fourth presidential term in office as the president of Togo.
 According to the official result, he won with a margin of around 72% of the vote share.
-This enabled him to defeat his closest challenger, the former prime minister Agbeyome Kodjo who had 18%.
-On 4 May 2020, Bitala Madjoulba, the commander of a Togolese military battalion, was found dead in his office.
-The day of Madjoulba's death came after the re-elected Faure Gnassingbé had his investiture.
-An investigation has been opened for this case and all individuals around his death are being questioned.
+This enabled him to defeat his closest challenger, former prime minister Agbeyome Kodjo, who had 18%.
+On 4 May 2020, Bitala Madjoulba, the commander of a Togolese military battalion, was found dead in his office one day after Gnassingbé was sworn in for his fourth term.
+An investigation was opened for this case, resulting in Major General Kadangha Abalo Felix being prosecuted and tried for involvement in Madjoulba's assassination and 'conspiracy against the internal security of the state'.

+Joining the Commonwealth

 Togo joined the Commonwealth in June 2022.
 Prior to its admission at the 2022 Commonwealth Heads of Government Meeting, Foreign Minister Robert Dussey said that he expected Commonwealth membership to provide new export markets, funding for development projects and opportunities for Togolese citizens to learn English and access new educational and cultural resources.